 Of course, there are lots of other options out there like this skin pad that you wear while you sleep, or this serum from StriVectin.
 Right now, I’m using this regimen by Rodan & Fields, a new-to-me company that has definitely convinced me to be a regular-to-them customer.
 I’m finding the products from this company, founded by two Stanford-trained female dermatologists, to be amazingly gentle yet effective on my face, and I extend them down to my neck area, too.

-You may wish to pull out the big guns and meet with a plastic surgeon or dermatologist to learn about treatments like ultherapy, Kybella (injections that dissolve superficial chin fat), Botox or liposuction; or for a more permanent fix, surgery.
+You may wish to pull out the big guns and meet with a plastic surgeon, dermatologist or aesthetic specialist like Dr Nyla, to learn about treatments like ultherapy, Kybella (injections that dissolve superficial chin fat), Botox or liposuction; or for a more permanent fix, surgery.
+If you’re interested in liposuction, amongst other things that we wish we had as we get older, you can get in contact with cosmetic surgery denver, Colorado.
+They specialise in surgery on the body, face, skin, and breasts.

 For the ultimate in entertainment, you can always stand in front of your mirror, gently pull your skin on either side of your face back, and stare wistfully at that once-familiar, younger version of yourself.
 (But your hands will eventually get tired, after all.
 Make sure that once you let go, you immediately turn away from the mirror and head for a glass of wine.
 Just kidding, of course.
 Well, kind of…)